anil-ganti/CC-climate-tech/README.md

 We will look at some key figures in the 2021, 2022, and 2023 IPPC reports to understand the physical science basis for why we need to act fast.
 We'll also do a quick lesson on unit analysis, and the units relevant in energy / climate.

+**Learning Objectives** Get a grasp on the trends in climate science, learn to apply basic unit analysis to estimating magnitude, learn to read and analyze Sankey flow diagrams.

 **Key take-away:** Every 0.5 C that we can mitigate is huge.
 This should give us a sense of hope and motivate action. **This class is not for doomers!**

 **In-class activity / discussion:** Pick one figure from one of the IPCC reports that you want to discuss, or you found interesting and explain it.